kochetov-dmitrij/schwarzthaltech-internship-devops/1_docker_hello_world/README.md

 Note that once we utilize this optimization, using `golang:alpine` instead of `golang` in the first layer is no longer relevant from the end user's point of view.
 Still, that opitmization matters from the image builder's point of view so we kept it.

-We further optimized the resulting image by maipulating Go compiler flags.
+We further optimized the resulting image by manipulating Go compiler flags.
 In particular, we can reduce the final image size from ~12MB to ~10MB by stripping debugging symbols from the generated binary.

 Finally, by generating a statically-linked binary we no longer depend on `alpine` shared libraries; we can instead use an empty `scratch` image as a base instead.
 This final optimization further reduced the final image size from ~10MB to 4.46MB.
 Neat!